slieb74/sql-intro-to-join-statements-lab-nyc-career-ds-062518/README.md

 ## Queries

 Write your queries in the `sql_queries.py` file.
 As always, put your queries inside the string returned in each function to get the tests to pass.
-If you wish to write your query over multiple lines for clarity, wrap it inside triple quotation marks as so:
+If you wish to write your query over multiple lines for clarity, wrap it inside triple quotation marks like so:

 >```sql
  """SELECT dogs.name owner.name